Hurricane Lorenzo (2007): Preparations and impact

 Overall, the hurricane affected 123,320 people across Veracruz and Hidalgo, prompting the declaration of a state of emergency in 112 municipalities.
 The declaration allowed the usage of emergency resources for the affected people.
-There were a total of six deaths in the country, five of which in Puebla.
+In Ixtaczoquitla, a 26-year-old woman, a five-year-old girl, and a three-year-old girl, were killed after being buried by a landslide.
+In Jopala, a twelve-year-old girl was killed after being buried by a landslide.
+Additionally two men were swept away by an overflowing river.
+One of them was rescued, but the other was unable to be rescued and later drowned.
+In San Pedro Tlaolantongo, a ten-year-old boy drowned after being swept away by an overflowing river.
+In Veracruz, an 83-year-old man drowned after falling into a well.
+Additionally, three others were injured after being buried by a landslide.
 By about three days after the storm, all schools were reopened.
 The Mexican government distributed food, water, and construction materials for the areas most affected in Veracruz.
 Following the storm, about 500 power workers were dispatched in Veracruz to restore electricity in the affected areas.